Borrowing Money to Build a New Home – Step 2

 July 25, 2018 |

-In the first step, you learned how to get your endgame on point: ensuring a 15 or 30 year fixed rate mortgage will ultimately secure your new home.
+In step one, you learned how to get your fixed-rate mortgage.
 In step two I’m going to talk to you about getting the actual construction loan.

 How a construction loan works: A construction loan is basically a line of credit, from which you take draws at specifically defined intervals during construction.
 For example, at Sanctuary Homes, we request a draw when the house is dried in, when mechanical rough-ins are all complete when the cabinets are set, and upon substantial completion.
 You only pay interest on the amount of money you have drawn, not the entire amount of the loan.
 Unless, of course, you are at the end of the project, and have pulled all the money.
 Honestly, if you are communicating to your lender and your lender is doing his/her job correctly, you should only have an entirely drawn construction loan for 15 days or so.